-\textbf{Enabling Continual Action Correction}.
 Continual correction of incorrect actions is an essential skill for both humans and robots.
-Yet, as presented in \textbf{Task C}, the baseline VLA fails to correct the incorrect action and proceeds with following actions.
+Yet, as shown in Fig. \ref{fig.demo} (Left) \textbf{Task C}, the baseline VLA fails to correct the incorrect action and proceeds with following actions.
 This suggests the learned VLA uses perceptual data for decision-making in a very different way from how humans do.
-Conversely, our InSpire assists the model in continuously correcting errors until the task is completed.
+Conversely, InSpire assists the model in continuously correcting errors until the task is completed.
 This is primarily because InSpire performs spatial reasoning for each visual observation along the trajectory, which enhances the model's awareness of task execution status (e.g., the relative direction of the target object to the robot, the status of the gripper) and assists in correcting incorrect actions.